athomasq/athomasq.github.io/essays/investing-in-public.md

 <br/>

-## 4. Portfolio Construction and Modeling
+## 4. Portfolio Design and Modeling

 *"Without thoughtful [portfolio] construction, all you have is a pile of stones"* -- [Jerry Neumann](http://reactionwheel.net), liberally paraphrased